Miso Nikomi Udon (味噌煮込みうどん)

 aka miso

-In Miso Nimikomi Udon, red miso is used as a seasoning.
+In Miso Nimikomi Udon, people use red miso as a seasoning.
 However, if you want to make a real miso nikomi udon, I recommend using hatcho style miso.

 Yamamotoya Hontenn Oomon Hontenn (山本屋本店 大門本店)

-This is a restaurant where you can eat authentic miso nikomi udon, and the noodles are boiled hard.
+Yamamoto-ya is one of the best popular restaurants for Miso nikomi udon.
+In this place, you can eat authentic miso nikomi udon.
 You can also get Miso Nikomi Udon with Nagoya Cochin, which is a bit more expensive, but well worth it.

 Address: 6-5, Taikou Doori, Nakamura Ku, Nagoya City, Aichi Prefecture